oconn/domestic/README.md

 ### Goals for domestic

-- Develop a clean and consistent pattern for managing local state when it's the choice.
+- Develop a clean and consistent pattern for managing local state.
 - Ensure ease of testing local state.
 - Flexiblility to work with all clojurescript libraries that support reactive atoms (reagent, helix, etc...)
 - Small and simple